 The GOSL has been publicly rated by the Caribbean Information and Credit Rating Services Ltd. (CariCRIS).
-On April 30th 2012, the regional rating agency re-affirmed its rating of CariBBB+ both foreign and local currency for the USD38 million debt issue of the Government of Saint Lucia.
+On April 24th 2012, the regional rating agency re-affirmed its rating of CariBBB+ both foreign and local currency for the USD50 million debt issue of the Government of Saint Lucia.
 According to CariCRIS the assigned rating indicates that the level of credit worthiness of the obligator in relation to other obligations in the Caribbean is adequate.
-The GOSL assigns very high priority to honoring its debt commitments.
-It has an unblemished track record in meeting debt service obligations in a timely manner, and in complying with the terms and conditions of debentures and loan agreements.
+The Government of Saint Lucia is currently in the process of updating its credit rating.
+The GOSL assigns very high priority to honoring its debt commitments and has an unblemished track record in meeting debt service obligations in a timely manner, and in complying with the terms and conditions of debentures and loan agreements.